MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 **Recommended steps**

-1. In Cloud App Security, in the menu bar, click the settings cog, and then select **Conditional Access App Control**.
+1. In Defender for Cloud Apps, in the menu bar, click the settings cog, and then select **Conditional Access App Control**.
 1. If you see the message **No apps connected**, use the following guide to deploy apps:

     - [Deploy featured apps that have session control enabled](proxy-deployment-aad.md)